 External Ids for TRIM24 Gene

 The protein encoded by this gene mediates transcriptional control by interaction with the activation function 2 (AF2) region of several nuclear receptors, including the estrogen, retinoic acid, and vitamin D3 receptors.
 The protein localizes to nuclear bodies and is thought to associate with chromatin and heterochromatin-associated factors.
 The protein is a member of the tripartite motif (TRIM) family.
 The TRIM motif includes three zinc-binding domains - a RING, a B-box type 1 and a B-box type 2 - and a coiled-coil region.
 Two alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TRIM24 Gene

 TRIM24 (Tripartite Motif Containing 24) is a Protein Coding gene.
-Diseases associated with TRIM24 include thyroid carcinoma, papillary and cerebellar agenesis.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR1 mutants.
-GO annotations related to this gene include sequence-specific DNA binding and receptor binding.
+Diseases associated with TRIM24 include differentiated thyroid carcinoma and cerebellar agenesis.
+Among its related pathways are Infectious disease and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TRIM28.